leloykun/L3-notebook/README.md

-# admu-progvar-notebook
+# AdMU Comprog Team Notebook
 A collection of algorithms, data structures and other useful information for competitive programming.
+Used by everyone in the Ateneo de Manila University Programming Varsity.

+---

 ### How to contribute:
 - clone this repository using `git clone https://github.com/leloykun/admu-progvar-notebook.git`